-Cultural Tips for Growing Lettuce
+Cultural Tips for Growing Cantaloupe

 In This Guide

 Plant your garden in a convenient location, where you can check it frequently.
 Choose an area near an abundant supply of water so you can water as needed easily.
-Vegetables do best if they receive full sunlight (at least 4 to 6 hours a day).
+Melons do best if they receive full sunlight (at least 4 to 6 hours a day).
 Plant them in a well-exposed area in the garden, where they are not shaded by trees, fences, or walls.
 Try to plant away from areas that will be watered by lawn sprinklers.

 Whenever possible, select a location that is not heavily infested with weeds, especially weeds such as field bindweed, nutsedge, and Bermudagrass that can be hard to control with hand weeding.
 Also avoid areas that have had previous disease problems.

 Try to plant on level ground.
 Level ground is easier to work on than sloping ground.
-Vegetables will do well on a wide range of soils; they do best in well-drained soils.
+Melons will do well on a wide range of soils; they do best in well-drained soils.
 If your soil forms a clump when squeezed, then it is too wet; if the soil crumbles easily, it is a good soil to use.
 Damp soil surfaces encourage snails, slugs, sowbugs, and root diseases; fruit decay and leaf spot diseases may also increase.
 Soil amendments can make clay and sandy soils easier to work with, and correct soil preparation can improve poor soil.

 Adding organic matter (compost, peat moss, manure, sawdust, ground bark) makes clay and sandy soils easier to work with.
 The soil should be kept at a pH level of 6.0 to 6.5.
 Lime or gypsum can be added to soils low in calcium.